tusharmath/mtd-console/README.md

 A platform independent console application for [mt-downloader](https://github.com/tusharmath/Multi-threaded-downloader).
 This app is only an abstraction of what the original library can do.
 To get a complete list of features you should see [mt-downloader](https://github.com/tusharmath/Multi-threaded-downloader).

+This fork makes the help option work as advertised

 ##Installation

 Install this globally using the conventional npm installation command.